nikola-susa/pigeon-box/docs/GUIDES.md

 #### Fly.io

-This is the easiest[^1] and very cost-effective way to deploy Pigeon box.
+This is likely the easiest[^1] and affordable eay to deploy Pigeon box.

-You can run it on a single `shared-cpu-1x@256MB`[^3] instance with a minimal setup, assuming you're using managed sqlite and cloud storage for files.
+You can run it on a single `shared-cpu-1x@256MB` instance with a minimal setup, assuming you're using managed sqlite and cloud storage for files.
-However, with the shared instances, the app feel sluggish - decryption and encryption take a bit longer.
+However, with the shared instances, the app may feel sluggish at times - especially encryption.

 [^1]: Minimal technical knowledge is required to deploy on fly.io.

-[^2]: This is the smallest machine size currently available on fly.io

 ##### Steps to deploy